 Nine rounds of informal consultations before the meeting.
 Multiple formal and informal sessions at the meeting itself.
 Seven draft outcome documents.
-The final outcome of the Fifth Biennial Meeting of States (BMS5), the latest in a series of meetings on the UN Programme of Action (PoA), was the product of months of work and intense diplomatic effort.
+The final outcome of the Fifth Biennial Meeting of States (BMS5),1 the latest in a series of meetings on the UN Programme of Action (PoA),2 was the product of months of work and intense diplomatic effort.
 But was it worth it?

-This chapter, drawing on official documents and the author's own observations of the meeting, including its preparatory phase, seeks to answer this question.
-In addition to conducting a retrospective analysis of BMS5, centred on an examination of the meeting outcome document, the chapter also looks ahead to the next meeting on the PoA calendar, the Second Open-ended Meeting of Governmental Experts (MGE2), scheduled for June 2015.
-As explained in the chapter, BMS5 fits within a broader framework that includes the PoA, its follow-up meetings, and practical follow-up on the outcomes of those meetings.
+This Issue Brief3, drawing on official documents and the author's own observations of the meeting, including its preparatory phase, seeks to answer this question.
+In addition to conducting a retrospective analysis of BMS5, centred on an examination of the meeting outcome document, the Issue Brief also looks ahead to the next meeting on the PoA calendar, the Second Openended Meeting of Governmental Experts (MGE2), scheduled for June

+2015.
+As explained in the Issue Brief, BMS5 fits within a broader framework that includes the PoA, its follow-up meetings, and practical follow-up on the outcomes of those meetings.